Foreman and SimPro Lightning: How They Fit Together

 SimPro's roadmap names 20+ specialist agents to follow.
 Chairman and CEO Fred Voccola framed the launch with a phrase worth quoting in full: "These aren't features.
 They're roles."

-For SimPro customers, this is a meaningful upgrade.
-The data your business has been storing in SimPro for years now has a conversational layer on top of it, and four agents handle some of the stickier technician-side admin.
-JobScribe in particular has real potential to remove a familiar piece of grind for field teams.
+For SimPro customers, Lightning changes what SimPro can do natively.
+The data your business has been storing in SimPro for years now has a conversational layer on top of it, and four agents handle some of the technician-side admin.

 Foreman is built for the part that sits outside the CRM.